 2015 (San Jose Earthquakes): Made 28 appearances, including 27 starts, scored two goals and added an assist during his rookie campaign … finished second in voting for MLS Rookie of the Year Award behind Orlando City SC’s Cyle Larin … appeared as a substitute in U.S. Open Cup fifth-round match against the LA Galaxy (July 1) … made MLS debut as a substitute in the 81st minute of the season opener at FC Dallas (March 7) … made first career start at Seattle Sounders FC (March 14) … scored first career goal and first-ever goal at Avaya Stadium in home opener vs. the Chicago Fire (March 22) … recorded first career assist in a 5-0 win at Sporting Kansas City (Aug.
 19) ... recorded a goal vs. Seattle Sounders FC (Sept.
 12).

 College (Michigan State): Scored 14 goals and tallied 15 assists in 85 appearances for the Spartans … Helped Michigan State reach the Elite Eight of the NCAA Tournament as a senior, defeating Oakland and Washington along the way … Earned NSCAA All-American Second Team and All-Midwest Region honors during his senior season … Named to the Big Ten All-Tournament Team as a junior … Named to the Big Ten All-Freshman team after appearing in all 19 games.

-International Experience: Called up to the U.S. Men’s National Team in January 2016, but was forced to withdraw to due to injury … made multiple appearances with the USMNT U-23 side, scoring two goals.
+International (United States): Called up to the U.S. Men’s National Team in January 2016, but was forced to withdraw to due to injury … made multiple appearances with the USMNT U-23 side, scoring two goals.

 Personal: Born Oct.
 21, 1993 in Southfield, Mich. … Son of Waheed and Polly Simms Alashe … Brother, Latif Alashe, played soccer at Michigan.